Dirty Epics: Foundations

 The band formed during their school days, when Wai, Farrell and Power first made collective use of their skills as musicians and songwriters.
 Delaney resided in a town "far far away" but met his three future bandmates and after which Dirty Epics were formed.
 New Yorker Vince Lim joined the band in late 2009 as guitarist.
 Darren McCoy joined then in late 2010 as guitarist.
-Darren, an old friend of the bands from Roundwood, Co.
-Wicklow.
+Darren, an old friend of the bands from Roundwood, County Wicklow.

 Dirty Epics started writing and recording in 2005 where a demo of "The Cure" was reviewed in Hot Press by Jackie Hayden.
 They had their "Launch Gig" at Crawdaddy in April 2007.
 This was voted “Gig of the Week” by The Irish Times's weekly music supplement The Ticket.
 They have also supported The Rapture at Tripod in Dublin and performed with Republic of Loose in The Academy, as well as The Coronas at the same venue.
 In early 2009 the band embarked on a tour of the United States, performing in destinations such as New York City, Texas and Los Angeles.
 In a piece for independent.ie, the band perhaps jokingly said that they have used several cost-saving initiatives, including buying less batteries for their guitar effects pedals, less guitar strings and have also stated that they have restricted themselves to two strippers each per show.